Skip to main content

 • Branching Out: New Routes to Valuing Urban Treescapes, led by Professor Michael Wilson from Loughborough University.
 This project will focus on urban treescapes to respond to the increased tree planting targets of local authorities, recognising the need for them to achieve multiple public benefits alongside carbon sequestration, including health and wellbeing, green infrastructure, social amenity and the green economy outcomes.

 • Learning to adapt to an uncertain future: linking genes, trees, people and processes for more resilient treescapes (newLEAF), led by Dr Stephen Cavers from the UK Centre for Ecology & Hydrology.
-This project takes an interdisciplinary approach to answering how quickly tree species can genetically adapt to change in the wild, whether or not human intervention is needed to accelerate adaptation in tree populations, and how best to intervene if so.
+This project takes an interdisciplinary approach to answering how quickly tree species can genetically adapt to change in the wild, whether human intervention is needed to accelerate adaptation in tree populations, and how best to intervene if so.

 The other projects funded by Treescapes are: